snok/install-poetry/README.md

 - Demonstrate how to implement caching for performance improvements
 - Clarify the implications of different settings

-Some of the examples are a bit long, so here are some links
+Some examples are a bit long, so here are some links

 - [Testing](#testing)
 - [Testing (using an OS matrix)](#testing-using-a-matrix)